zillow/milhoja/README.md

 * `--merge-target` - Specify where to merge the eventual template updates.

     *Note: `--merge-target` is useful to set if you are a template owner but each cookiecut repo is owned independently.
 The value you pass*
-    *to `--merge-target` should be the source branch for a PR that'd target `master` in the cookiecut repo so they can approve any changes.*
+    *to `--merge-target` should be the source branch for a PR that'd target `main` in the cookiecut repo so they can approve any changes.*

 ## Onboarding existing cookiecutter projects